HonestBook/london-tube-data/README.md

 application to be in a predictable state when boot up.
 Also, if ever London underground updates (which happens fairly often), the only change need to be made is on the json file.
+5. Apparently "lines" is a keyword in MySQL.
+Hence the table for lines is named "trainlines", be careful with that.